-Creative date ideas for couples who connect over experiencing new cultures together…without having to travel the world!
+Creative date ideas for married couples who connect over experiencing new cultures together…without having to travel the world!

 Several years ago, Paul and I had a blast wandering from ethnic food store to ethnic restaurant for the better part of a day.

 This was after it dawned on me that we live in Houston − a hugely diverse city with access to authentic foods from the corners of the world.
-In fact, Anthony Bourdain just completed a trip to Houston for his CNN show Parts Unknown and he visited many locales near our home.
+In fact, Anthony Bourdain had just completed a trip to Houston for his CNN show Parts Unknown and he visited many locales near our home.

 Pssst: this would be a great date to tag onto a money quickie meeting you have with your spouse to deal with your marriage and money.